Early Burner speaks to Bassnectar’s psyche & the problem with “cancel culture” in an open letter to hurting fans [OP/ED]

 But when we try to get inside the head of a perpetrator, as many detectives and criminal defense attorneys must do, we are forced into seeing them for what they truly are.
 That is, human—however deluded, misguided, or evil their actions were.
 This is why the author attempts to get into Ashton’s psyche.
 This is what Mimi Page does in her “tough love” approach to “opening space” for Lorin.
 She does not let Ashton off the hook by any stretch.
 She simply creates a safe space for taking accountability, for shedding the ego, for tearing the defenses down.
 All the while, she conveys her hurt in a very real, very empathic way that opens her up to healing and forgiveness.
 She extends grace rather than pitchforks.

-On the flip side, there can be no path to real healing with cancel culture.
-The social media witch-hunters inevitably gangs up to publicly shame the person on trial, pushing them further into defensiveness, silence, and eventually isolation.
+On the flip side, there can be no path to real healing within cancel culture.
+The social media witch-hunters inevitably gang up to publicly shame the person on trial, pushing them further into defensiveness, silence, and eventually isolation.
 Using their logic of black-and-white absolutism, they guilt and shame the online masses into seeing the person on trial only as the perpetrator with no redeemable qualities.
 Succumbing to peer pressure, fans begin to bandwagon to avoid the public humiliation of the mob.
 By the “end” of the public reckoning, Ashton is seen as less human, made into a monster of hellish proportions, someone who must be locked up and put away for good.
 But there is no end, only the fallout.

 The problematic nature of that punitive approach is that you’ve become the very monster you’ve sought to burn at the stake.
-You’ve fallen into the same trap that the perpetrator has succumbed to; and so the cycle of violence continues.
-“Onto the next cause!”
-“Onto the next cancellation,” so the social justice warrior marches.
-When, in reality, they never truly came to terms with the real perils of the problem.
+You’ve fallen into the same trap that the perpetrator has succumbed to, and so the cycle of violence continues.
+“Onto the next cause,” they decry.
+“Onto the next cancellation,” and so on and on the social justice warriors march.
+When, in reality, they never truly came to terms with the real cultural and structural issues contributing to the problem.